 Past Concerns Still Cause Confusion for Rideshare Accident Victims

 In the early days of Uber and Lyft, accident victims often struggled to recover compensation following rideshare collisions.
-Many drivers learned the hard way that their insurance carriers would not cover damages that occurred when they were using their car for ridesharing.
+Many drivers learned the hard way that their personal auto policy would not cover damages that occurred when they were using their car for ridesharing.
 Moreover, rideshare companies did not provide the coverage available now.

 However, the accident must still meet the circumstances outlined above to qualify for coverage from the rideshare company’s insurer.
 Depending on the specifics of your accident, you may have to deal with multiple insurance companies to recover compensation.